 8. Strawberry kettle corn: A strawberry twist to this festival classic will be sold by His Hands Extended Sanctuary.

-10. Fresh Berries: If what you’re craving is simply plain strawberries, you can find those as well.
+10. Fresh berries: If you’re simply craving plain strawberries, you can find those as well.
 The Newton Music Boosters will be selling fresh-picked strawberries from Fulton Farms.

-Take the shuttles and bring plenty of cash (There will be 6 ATM machines available: four downtown and two on the levee).
-Festival organizers prefer patrons take the free shuttles -- parking downtown will be few and far between.
+Take the shuttles and bring plenty of cash (There will be 6 ATM machines available: four downtown and two on the levee, one on each end).
+Festival organizers prefer patrons take the free shuttles, as parking downtown will be few and far between.
 Shuttles, which will run continuously both days of the festival, transport from the following locations:

 - WACO Field, 1865 S. County Road 25-A, Troy.
 Take I-75 to Exit 69 and follow the signs).